opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

   "model_format": "TORCH_SCRIPT"
 }
 ```
-Find model id by calling get task API.
+Get the model ID by calling the Get Task API.

-Copy the text embedding model id, will use it in following steps.
+Note the text embedding model ID; you will use it in the following steps.
 ```
 GET /_plugins/_ml/tasks/your_task_id
 ```
-2. Deploy model
+2. Deploy model:
 ```
 POST /_plugins/_ml/models/your_text_embedding_model_id/_deploy
 ```
-3. Test predict
+3. Test model:
 ```
 POST /_plugins/_ml/models/your_text_embedding_model_id/_predict
 {